More Space: Main Street

-Businesses interested in participating in the program should fill out and submit the More Space: Main Street Application.
-This Program Guidelines document provides guidance for Main Street business owners to participate in the program (for this program, a business is defined as a bar or restaurant).
+Businesses interested in participating in the program should fill out and submit the More Space: Main Street Application (.pdf).
+Or the More Space: Main Street Application (.docx).
+This Program Design Guidelines document (.pdf, updated February 2022) provides guidance for Main Street business owners to participate in the program (for this program, a business is defined as a bar or restaurant).

-Questions and Answers from More Space: Main Street Presentation to Businesses
+Q&A From More Space: Main Street Presentation To Businesses

 A: Sidewalk café requirements remain the same.
 More Space: Main Street only allows for outdoor seating space in the roadbed.

 A: Downtown District will roll additional trips into the routes if needed.

 A: The tenants must coordinate to share the same space available for the building.
 If you share the whole area (in accordance with TABC) without separate fencing between, then you do not need to return to us for a permit.
 If your agreement changes the configuration (e.g. separated fencing) then you will need to get reapproved.